.png)

 Advisory Committee

 The Advisory Committee plays a vital role in the Zoning Code overhaul team.
 Its responsibilities include providing insights and perspectives on how zoning issues impact the community; supporting the overall approach to the overhaul—including education, engagement, and communication efforts; helping to refine documents and review draft materials; offering feedback on the usability of proposed code updates; and facilitating communication between the City, the Consultant team, and St. Louis residents.
-The Committee will be established by early this summer, following an application period and lottery selection.
+The Committee will be established in September following an application period and lottery selection.

 These groups will bring together people experienced with the zoning code and other related topics, including City staff and those working across St. Louis in a variety of relevant sectors and industries.
-Working Groups will be assembled by City Planning and Zoning staff to ensure there is deep experience and a broad range of perspectives included in these technical discussions.
+Participants will provide technical review and feedback on drafts of the code, map, and zoning processes as they are drafted to complement the Advisory Committee’s review, and to inform broader community discussion.
+The Planning Team will be forming these groups in the coming months.